 - The person responsible for cleaning ideally should be the person dealing with the unwell child and should continue to wear their PPE.
 This should then be disposed of according to current government guidelines.

 - In the event of a staff member developing suspected coronavirus symptoms whilst working at the nursery, they should return home immediately and isolate at home in line with the NHS guidance.
 They should also follow current testing advice for themselves and their household.

 In the event of a positive case, outbreak, or closure.

 - Footsteps will follow DFE guidelines for our area and recognise the detrimental effects on children if settings close.
 We will consider closing as a last resort.

 - Parents/ carers are responsible to notify a member of the management team at the earliest point of receiving a positive test result.

-- If the preschool has been exposed to a positive case they will follow the guidance given by the DFE and Department of health.
+- If the Nursery has been exposed to a positive case they will follow the guidance given by the DFE and Department of health.